The Graham Norton Show returns with a new lockdown look

 Alongside The Graham Norton Show, Have I Got News For You is also back tonight for another new virtual episode.

-Stephen Mangan hosts as guests Rev Richard Coles and Zoe Lyons join regular team captains Ian Hislop & Paul Merton.
+Victoria Coren Mitchell hosts as guests Deborah Meaden and Phil Wang join regular team captains Ian Hislop & Paul Merton.

 The series continues at the earlier time of 8:30PM on BBC One.